Go Back

 While the aesthetic surrounding the competition was reminiscent of the Wild West, the concept dates back several centuries to northern Europe as a way to travel across the snowy terrain.
 In the region of Sámpi, which covers northern portions of Norway, Sweden, Finland and the Kola Peninsula in Russia, the indigenous Sámi people harnessed reindeer to pull themselves on skis.

-A horse and rider pull a skier at a fast pace through a course that includes gates, jumps, and rings during a Skijoring event Feb.
+A horse and rider pulls a skier at a fast pace through a course that includes gates, jumps, and rings during a Skijoring event Saturday, Feb.
 22, 2020, at Soldier Hollow in Midway, Utah.
 Skijoring is a winter sport in which a person on skis is pulled by a horse, a dog or a motor vehicle.
 (AP Photo/Rick Bowmer)

 The practice then spread throughout Europe and was presented as a competition in the 1901, 1905 and 1909 Nordic Games, an international multi-sport event that ran from 1901 to 1926.
 Skiing behind a horse would come into practice a few years later, notably in France and Switzerland.